Signal for Help

 Skills of the Survivor

-Hosted by Peter Kummerfeldt, one of the world's leading authorities on survival, this DVD acquaints you with the skills necessary to survive an outdoor emergency.
-It is available at www.nbef.org or by calling 605-716-0596.
+Hosted by Peter Kummerfeldt, one of the world’s leading authorities on survival, this video acquaints you with the skills necessary to survive an outdoor emergency.
+The flash drive is available from NBEF or by calling 605-716-0596.